 As your instructor, I am responsible for providing an environment in which an opportunity for learning exists.
 I will work with you and assist you in your quest for understanding.
 I cannot make you learn anything.
 As a resource person and facilitator, I will organize the course, schedule learning activities, and evaluate the short-run "products" of your learning process.
 Recognizing that even asynchronous online communication is time sensitive, I will monitor threaded discussions and respond to queries within 48 hours of the time they were posted.
+Since the Writing and Thinking Skills and

-Any assignments that are significant pieces of writing, may take a little longer to assess them.
+Individual Reflections are significant pieces of writing, it may take a little longer to assess them.
 I will be giving your work, as well as that of your fellow learners, careful consideration.